NickWaldock/the-woodshed-api/README.md

 <tr>
 		<td>Update a new Profile/User Instance</td>
 		<td>/profiles/23</td>
-		<td>When authenticatd, A POST request to this endpoint with additional profile data should update the profile instance</td>
+		<td>When authenticatd, A PUT request to this endpoint with additional profile data should update the profile instance</td>
 		<td>PASS</td>
         <td><image src="readme-files/testing/update-user.png"></image></td>
 	</tr>